 Southwestern seeks those students who have completed a rigorous high school education.
 All students must provide us with a high school transcript.
 However, we ask that in addition, homeschooled students provide us with a list of texts used in their high school courses and a statement concerning the philosophy of their particular approach to education.
 These two pieces of documentation will help us more accurately evaluate the student’s curriculum and exposure.
 We request that all documentation for any AP tests (administered independently of school districts), community college coursework, or college level courses be turned in at the time of applying.

-A letter of recommendation from your guidance or academic counselor is required.
-Typically this recommendation will come from the parent who is the primary teacher.
-We also suggest that you also include a personal recommendation from a tutor, a teacher, an extracurricular activity sponsor, or an adult other than a parent who can effectively speak to your performance.
+A letter of recommendation is required from either your academic counselor or a teacher in a core academic subject, (e.g., English/language arts, mathematics, science, social science, or language other than English).
+Typically, this recommendation will come from the parent who is the primary teacher.
+We also suggest that you include a personal recommendation from a tutor, a teacher, an extracurricular activity sponsor, or an adult other than a parent who can effectively speak to your performance.

 If you have any questions regarding requirements for homeschooled students, please contact the Office of Admission.